PBIS: A Teacher's Guide to Positive Behavioural Interventions and Supports

 A secondary school identifies a Year 9 boy with six ODRs for social rudeness and confrontation.
 He joins a Tier 2 small group run by a teaching assistant twice weekly.
 The group uses role-plays to practise responding calmly when peers provoke them, and problem-solving conversations to understand why the student reacted aggressively.
 After five weeks, his ODRs drop to zero.
 After another five weeks off the group, he maintains progress and needs no further support.
 He was not a "bad kid" needing punishment; he was a student needing explicit teaching of a missing skill.

-Tier 3 supports are for students with serious behaviour needs that do not respond to Tier 1 and Tier 2.
-These students often have diagnosed disabilities (EBD, autism, ADHD), trauma histories, or complex social-emotional needs.
-Tier 3 requires a Functional Behaviour Assessment (FBA) and a detailed Behaviour Intervention Plan (BIP).
+Tier 3 supports learners with significant behaviour needs, unmet by Tiers 1 and 2.
+Learners may have diagnoses (EBD, autism, ADHD), trauma, or complex needs.
+Tier 3 needs a Functional Behaviour Assessment (FBA) and a detailed Behaviour Intervention Plan (BIP).

 Effective teaching of expectations follows a simple formula.
 First, you explain the expectation in simple, concrete language.
 "Respect means listening when someone else is speaking and using kind words."
 Second, you model it.
 Show a video, role-play, or demonstrate the expected behaviour and the opposite.
 Third, you have students practise.
 In the classroom, a teacher might say, "I am going to pretend to be someone interrupting you.
 You show me how to respond respectfully."
 Fourth, you give immediate feedback.
 Praise when students show the behaviour; correct misunderstandings when they do not.